Futurism: Aeropainting

 Eventually there were over a hundred aeropainters.
-Major figures include Fortunato Depero, Marisa Mori, Enrico Prampolini, Gerardo Dottori, Mino Delle Site and Crali.
+Major figures include Fortunato Depero, Marisa Mori, Enrico Prampolini, Gerardo Dottori, Mino Delle Site, and Crali.
 Crali continued to produce aeropittura up until the 1980s.

 Legacy

-Futurism influenced many other twentieth-century art movements, including Art Deco, Vorticism, Constructivism, Surrealism, Dada, and much later Neo-FuturismKaren Pinkus, Self-Representation in NeoFuturism and Punk.
-Published by: The Johns Hopkins University Press and the Grosvenor School linocut artists.
+Futurism influenced many other twentieth-century art movements, including Art Deco, Vorticism, Constructivism, Surrealism, Dada, and much later Neo-Futurism and the Grosvenor School linocut artists.
 Futurism as a coherent and organized artistic movement is now regarded as extinct, having died out in 1944 with the death of its leader Marinetti.